Disk I/O error as computer starts

 A disk I/O error occurs any time the computer is unable to read a diskette, disc, or other disk in the computer.
 Below are different recommendations to try before assuming the diskette, disc, or other disk is bad.

-Floppy diskette, CD, or DVD disc in the computer
+Floppy diskette, CD, or DVD in the computer

-If you're attempting to boot the computer from a floppy diskette, CD, or other disc follow the below recommendations.
-If you're not attempting to boot from a diskette or disc make sure no floppy diskette or CD is in the computer.
-It's possible the computer may be trying to boot from a non-bootable disk, which is causing this error.
+If you are attempting to boot the computer from a floppy diskette, CD, or other disc follow the below recommendations.
+Make sure no floppy diskette or CD is in the computer since the computer may be trying to boot from a non-bootable disk, which may cause this error.

 - Remove the floppy diskette or CD from the computer and put it back in and press any key to continue.